futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

   STMT_ALTER_DATABASE,
 };
 ```
-The base class PgStatement is extened as PgDml for DMLs
+The base class PgStatement is extended as PgDml for DMLs

 ``` c
 class PgDml : public PgStatement {